josecho/lisp_course_material/assignment_7_README.txt

 tutorial (http://wiki.ros.org/roslisp/Tutorials/OverviewVersion) to not just randomly move around like crazy but to draw an Archimedean spiral (http://en.wikipedia.org/wiki/Archimedean_spiral).
-Write a function MOVE that gets as an argument the name of the turtle and the parameters "a" and "b" of the spiral and moves the turtle in the spiral.
+Write a function MOVE (and optionally helper functions for it) that gets as an argument the name of the turtle and the parameters "a" and "b" of the spiral and moves the turtle in the spiral.
 The equation of the spiral in polar coordinates (r, theta) is: